sink-archive/tzdb/API.md

 Fails if this is only service linked to your account, as otherwise you would be locked out as soon as your session token expired!

+## POST `/acct/create?origin=...&offset=...`

+Create an account with the given origin and offset.

+In this WIP version of this spec, you can just create accounts, but in future this will likely require Cloudflare Turnstile.

+## POST `/acct/modify?origin=...&offset=...` (AUTHED)

+Modify the timezone you have set for your current user.

+## DELETE `/acct/delete` (AUTHED)

+Be careful!
+If authed, instantly deletes your account irreversibly.

+Please provide adequate user safeguards in your UI.

 ## POST `/auth/login?service=...&token=...`